metabarcoding/obitools4-doc/content/docs/commands/basics/obicount/_index.md

 ## Description

 Count the sequence records in a sequence file.
 It returns three pieces of information.
-The first is the number of sequence variants (the actual number of sequence records in the file).
-Each sequence record is associated with a `count` attribute (equal to 1 if absent), this number corresponds to the number of times that sequence has been observed in the data set.
+The first is the number of sequence records.
+Each sequence record is associated with a `count` attribute (equal to 1 if absent), this number corresponds to the number of times that sequence has been observed in the non-dereplicated data set.
 In the following example, the first sequence record has no `count` attribute and therefore counts for 1, when the second sequence record has a `count` attribute equal to 2.

 {{< code "two_sequences.fasta" fasta false>}}

 Thus, the second value returned is the sum of the count values for all sequences, 3 for the presented example file.
-The last value is the number of nucleotides stored in the file, the sum of the sequence lengths.
+The last value is the number of nucleotides stored in the file, the sum of the sequence lengths, without accounting for the `count` tag.

 {{< mermaid class="workflow" >}}